Retro Puppet Master: Production

 After reviving the Puppet Master franchise with Curse of the Puppet Master in 1998, Full Moon decided to make another prequel.
 The original idea for the film was to take place following Puppet Master III: Toulon's Revenge, with Toulon and his puppets escaping Germany by train, after which they are confronted by Nazis and demons.
 This idea was abandoned because the distributor, the Kushner Locke Company, thought it would offend the German audience.
 The plot was changed to instead explore Andre Tulon as a teenager and how he learned the magical techniques used to bring the puppets to life.

 The film was shot in Romania over two weeks in the fall of 1998, with a budget of around $30,000.
 The film is notable for being the only entry in the series to both not feature the theme music composed by Richard Band and be rated PG-13.
-Retro Puppet Master was Guy Rolfe's last appaerence as Andre Toulon, aside from stock footage in Puppet Master: The Legacy.
+Retro Puppet Master was Guy Rolfe's last appearance as Andre Toulon, aside from stock footage in Puppet Master: The Legacy.

 Release

-Retro Puppet Master was released direct to video on VHS and Video CD in 1998.
-The film was released on DVD for the first time in 2012 as part of a nine-film collection of the series by Echo Bridge Home Entertainment.
+Retro Puppet Master was released direct to video on VHS and DVD in 1999.
+The film was re-released on DVD in 2012 as part of a nine-film collection of the series by Echo Bridge Home Entertainment.

 In 2017, the film was released on Blu-ray as part of a box set in a container resembling Andre Toulon's trunk.
 Due to issues with the original film negative, a lot of footage in this release was taken from the lower-quality VHS release and some visual effects were redone digitally.
 This Blu-ray was released in 2020 as part of a different box set that included the same contents, contained in a carboard sleeve instead of the wooden trunk.